dsmurl/gitcraft/docs/WORKLOG.md

 - Added cleanup scripts
 - Added the package build scripts for the api and the web
-- New web site with clerk and new api with some test routes. new docs section. nx adjusted apps
+- New website with clerk and new api with some test routes. new docs section. nx adjusted apps
   - Converted from the shoptrad monorepo setup with protected routes and Header
 - Added the basic api with some routes like health check and test routes
 - Updated the ReadMe and doc structure